Spicy Peanut Butter & Jelly Burger

 More importantly for me though, it just tastes delicious.
 The peanut butter is creamy and adds some fat to the burger and the sweetness of the jelly cuts through the richness.
 It’s out of control.

 I like the jalapeños on it which add some heat and crunch, but you could leave them off.
 They are extra at the Cricket, but free at home.

 A few things are needed for this burger.
 Not surprisingly…

-I think 1/3 lb burger is best pretty much always.
-It’s big enough to make a meal out of without being ridiculous.
+For sizing these burgers, I think 1/3 pound burger is best.
+While I prefer thinner burgers if I’m making a smash burger, 1/3 pound burger is big enough to make a meal out of without being ridiculous.